YiyangZhao-NJUST/ReCAP-Seg/README.md

 ---

-## Highlights

-* **Prompt-free inference:** only the input image is required at test time.
-* **Retrievable clinical attribute priors:** structured lesion attributes are encoded as slot-wise prototypes and retrieved automatically from image-derived lesion embeddings.
-* **Training-only attribute supervision:** structured attributes are used to regularize representation learning and prototype-space alignment during training, but are not required during inference.
-* **Modality-adapted schemas:** the framework is shared across tasks, while the semantic attribute schema is specialized for each modality.
-* **Coarse-to-fine refinement:** a plain branch predicts a coarse mask, and a retrieval-conditioned refinement decoder injects retrieved priors for final prediction.
-* **Reproducible attribute construction:** prompt templates, deterministic parsing rules, and quality-control scripts are provided to support reproducibility.

----

 ## Overview

 Medical image segmentation requires accurate pixel-level delineation.
 In clinical workflows, lesion description also involves structured morphological and appearance cues, such as shape, boundary, texture, echogenicity, edema, opacity pattern, or lesion-tissue interface.
 Existing vision-language segmentation methods often rely on explicit textual prompts at inference, which is inconvenient for routine deployment.